dddrrreee/cs140e-20win/labs/11-fuse/PRELAB.md

 To summarize the above:

  1. We statically link each binary to a free address.
-The legal free range is defined in `shell-pi-side/pi-shell.h` --- it is all addressees above the highest address we have ever used in the code we've written so far and below what the end of the pi's physical memory is.
+    This means it must be above `HIGHEST_USED_ADDR` (in `rpi-asm.h`) which is the highest address we have ever used in the code we've written so far.

  2. We only run one program at a time so don't have to keep track of what is free, nor which input/output is for/from which program.